 View photos by clicking "Next Photo" at the top of the page!Itinerary

 September 19-20 — U.S., Civitavecchia, Italy

-Depart the U.S. On arrival, embark the five-star M.V.
-TERE MOANA
+Depart the U.S. for Italy.
+Upon arrival, embark the five-star M.V.
+Teren Moana

-Dock in the ancient town of Bonifacio, overlooking the sparkling harbor from sheer white limestone cliffs at the southern tip of the island of Corsica.
+Dock in the ancient town of Bonifacio, a sparkling harbor with sheer white limestone cliffs, located at the southern tip of the island of Corsica.
 This beautiful port’s fundamentally French character bears a strong Italian imprint, manifest in the islanders’ French-Italian dialect.
 Transfer by small train for the excursion featuring a walk through the medieval Old Town

 .
 Stroll the Rue des Deux-Empereurs, where Charles V and Napoleon once lodged, and see the Gothic Church of St-Dominique

 and the famous Grain de Sable limestone formation

 Sardinia’s Costa Smeralda (“Emerald Coast”) features remote seaside villages, glamorous villas, a rugged landscape rising from exquisite white sand beaches, and azure waters plied by sleek luxury yachts.
 This afternoon, anchor near Porto Cervo

 , a haven for celebrities.
 The tour takes you to the well-preserved granite Nuraghe Albucciu, one of the Bronze-Age fortresses unique to Sardinia